Jim Pietrzak

-James Michael Pietrzak (February 21, 1953 – April 5, 2018) was an American football offensive lineman in the National Football League (NFL) for the New York Giants, New Orleans Saints, and the Kansas City Chiefs.
-He played college football at Eastern Michigan University and was drafted in the sixth round of the 1974 NFL Draft.
+James Michael Pietrzak (February 21, 1953 – April 5, 2018) was an American professional football offensive lineman in the National Football League (NFL) for the New York Giants, New Orleans Saints, and the Kansas City Chiefs.
+He played college football at Eastern Michigan University and was drafted in the sixth round of the 1974 NFL draft.
 He played 140 games over 11 seasons from 1974 to 1987.